-5.0 Summery, Discussion and Recommendations
+5.0 Summary, Discussion and recommendations

-5.1 Summery
+5.1 Summary

-In regard to the objectives of the study, the result of the study can be summarized
+In regard to the objectives of the study, the result of the study can be summarized.

 - 5.1.1 Majority of schools are regular primary schools.
-There are good numbers of learners with low vision 95% in regular schools. - 5.1.2 There is lack of enough education programmes.
+There are a good number of learners with low vision 967%) in regular schools. - 5.1.2 There is lack of enough education programmes.
 The findings have indicated that there is only one unit which caters for all categories of visual handicap in Kasarani division where learners with low vision attend.
 There is lack of materials and equipment which are resources specifically designed to be used by learners with low vision. - 5.1.3 There is lack of networking system.
-The various stakeholders do not actively participate in their roles in the education of learners with low vision .this lack of coordination may hinder learners being placed in the appropriate classroom placed. - 5.1.4 Majority of teachers, 75% have been trained in special needs education.

-For learners with low vision these can be beneficial to effective teaching as well as learning in the division if the teachers get the facilities.
+The various stakeholders do not actively participate in their roles in the education of the learners with low vision.
+This lack of coordination may hinder learners being placed in the appropriate classroom placement. - 5.1.4 Majority of teachers, 75% have been trained in special needs education.
+For learners with low vision, this can be beneficial to effective teaching as well as learning in the division if the teachers get the facilities.